lsubash/utils/tools/ansible-role/README.md

 * tar
 * dnf-plugins-core
 * https://download.postgresql.org/pub/repos/yum/11/redhat/rhel-8-x86_64/pgdg-redhat-repo-latest.noarch.rpm

-The below is installed for only `Launch Time Protection - Container Confidentiality with Docker Runtime` Usecase on Enterprise and Compute Node
-* docker-ce-19.03.13

 The below is installed for only `Launch Time Protection - Container Confidentiality with CRIO Runtime` Usecase on Enterprise and Compute Node